mmitech/GenesisH0/README.md

          the pubkey found in the output script
       -v VALUE, --value=VALUE
          the value in coins for the output, full value (exp. in bitcoin 5000000000 - To get other coins value: Block Value * 100000000)
+      -b BITS, --bits=BITS
+         the target in compact representation, associated to a difficulty of 1